yanganto/relayer-game/README.md

     but both the first round submit and the second round submit are to help to beat the attackers in the first round, so the slash from the first round sumit may split some portion for the honest relayers in the second round.
   - And also it may be that the treasury part is only for the last submit rounds, if the slash never split to the next round
-    - the treasury part is from the fee of redeem action, but it will be a debet without limitation in simulation
+    - the treasury part is from the fee of redeem action, but it will be a debt without limitation in simulation

 ## Initialize status of Darwinia and Ethereum
 suffix `d`: block difference between last block number relayed on Darwinia, suffix `e`: block difference between last related block number of Ethereum